-Mindfulness is one of the simplest and most powerful meditation practices because it can be done anywhere and at anytime.
+Mindfulness is a form of meditation where you practise being aware of whatever is happening in the present moment without judging or thinking about it.
+If you’ve been watching your breath, then you’re already practising mindfulness.
+It’s one of the simplest and most powerful meditation practices because it can be done anywhere and at any time.
 There’s no excuse for not practising mindfulness!

-Mindfulness is about paying attention.
+Mindfulness is simply about paying attention to whatever you’re doing.
 Normally your attention is scattered all over the place.
 You can be doing one thing, or maybe even several things at once, but your mind is busy thinking about something else.
+Mindfulness helps you to focus on one thing at a time.
+If you’re really paying attention, you’ll also become more aware of being present in your body while you’re doing whatever it is you’re focused on.

 Being mindful makes it easier to concentrate by filtering out distractions and unnecessary thoughts.
-It makes it easier to stay calm in difficult situations and will help to improve your relationships as you’ll be more present with the people you love.
-Life becomes more vivid and interesting, and you notice the little things more.
-You already know that nature is beautiful, but you will see that beauty more and really appreciate it.
-You may even begin to find the urban environment beautiful and come to appreciate the hidden glory of all of life.
+When you practice mindfulness, you can stay calm in difficult situations and this helps to improve your relationships because you’ll be more present with the people you love.
+Life also becomes more vivid and interesting and you start to notice the little things more.
+You appreciate the beauty of the natural world and may even begin to find the urban environment beautiful, full of the hidden glory of all life.

 - Helps you focus on what you’re doing